Do the analytics in your application make you stand out from the crowd? If all you’re offering is dashboards and reporting, then probably not.

 Lately, the ceiling is rising even higher as companies are empowering end users with self-service data exploration capabilities inside primary applications.

-Of course, not every application needs sophisticated BI capabilities embedded at a deep level.
+Of course, not every application needs sophisticated capabilities embedded at a deep level.
 But the biggest opportunities for revenue and differentiation will be found at Levels 3 and 4 of the Analytics Maturity Model.
 Why?
 Because the further you advance on the Analytics Maturity Model, the more value you can add to your software application.

 A recent survey of over 500 product managers, software developers, and other members of application teams found that the more deeply a company embeds analytics—and the more sophisticated analytics capabilities they offer—the greater the likelihood they can charge a premium for those features.

 That may be one reason more companies than ever are advancing the analytics capabilities in their applications.
 We asked companies about their current levels of embedding and their intent to either remain at the same level, move across the maturity model, or even eliminate some features.
 Most intend to add new capabilities and features (other than those at Level 4, where there’s currently no room for advancement).
 Those at Level 1 have the most interest in advancing to Level 2, which will move analytics inline and co-present dashboards without the need for a new tab or another login.

 We’re happy to see companies are embedding analytics with the future in mind.
 Levels 1 and 2 may come with some improvements in the user experience, but it’s only a matter of time before end users demand more advanced features.
 Levels 3 and 4 go a long way toward future-proofing your embedded analytics—and for ISVs, the sophisticated capabilities at these levels are much easier to charge a premium for compared to the capabilities at Level 0, 1, or 2.